Is Rehab at Oxford Treatment Center Covered by My Insurance?

 For many, health insurance can cover some, if not most, of the amount of addiction treatment.
 This is because under the Affordable Care Act, treatment for substance abuse became what is known as an “essential health benefit,” meaning that a majority of insurance plans needed to provide coverage for addiction treatment.1

-Instead of assuming you cannot afford a full range of treatment, we first suggest that you look into what your health insurance policy covers when it comes to addiction treatment.
+We suggest you look into what your health insurance policy covers when it comes to addiction treatment.
 There are a few different ways you can do this, such as:

 When you first signed up for your health insurance, you most likely received a packet including a synopsis of your policy’s benefits—we recommend checking that for details as well.